eslint/eslint/docs/src/extend/custom-rules.md

 * `getLocFromIndex(index)`: Returns an object with `line` and `column` properties, corresponding to the location of the given source index. `line` is 1-based and `column` is 0-based.
 * `getIndexFromLoc(loc)`: Returns the index of a given location in the source code, where `loc` is an object with a 1-based `line` key and a 0-based `column` key.
 * `commentsExistBetween(nodeOrToken1, nodeOrToken2)`: Returns `true` if comments exist between two nodes.
-* `getAncestors()`: Returns an array of the ancestors of the currently-traversed node, starting at the root of the AST and continuing through the direct parent of the current node.
-This array does not include the currently-traversed node itself.
+* `getAncestors(node)`: Returns an array of the ancestors of the given node, starting at the root of the AST and continuing through the direct parent of the given node.
+This array does not include the given node itself.
 * `getDeclaredVariables(node)`: Returns a list of [variables](./scope-manager-interface#variable-interface) declared by the given node.
 This information can be used to track references to variables.
     * If the node is a `VariableDeclaration`, all variables declared in the declaration are returned.
     * If the node is a `VariableDeclarator`, all variables declared in the declarator are returned.